Whether you are developing iOS or Android apps, you need to think about the best way to get your users to give you the permissions you need.

-Your iOS app needs access to a users’ location?
+Does your iOS app need access to a user’s location?

-The camera roll is crucial for your core feature?
+Is the camera roll crucial for your core feature?

 Sounds easy, right?

 The thing is, you basically have one shot to do it right.
-If a user says no, they can still change it in their settings, after seeing the reason to do it, but this is pretty complicated for someone who doesn’t really care that much to do it.
+If a user says no, they can still change it in their settings.
+But they will do it only after seeing the reason to do it.

 If you don’t do it right the first time, chances are, you may be losing your chance to show the value of your app.